-This process of procedural "patches" in some ways summarises the way we are used to addressing the insurmountable tensions that are at the core of our political regimes: to solve the antinomy between democracy and the state, the liberal-representative regime that elected representative and lawmaking assemblies act as delegates of the people, and that the democratic essence of our regime is enabled trough the two pillars of the rule of law: the protection of rights (substantive guarantees) and the separation of power and the hierarchy of norms (formal/procedural guarantees).
-From it, follows a very detailed legal order constraining state action, the work of its agents, but also new bureaucracies to apply this legal framework and oversee the functioning of other bureaucracies.
+This process of procedural "patches" in some ways encapsulates the way we are used to addressing the insurmountable tension at the core of our political regimes: To solve the antinomy between democracy and the state, the liberal-representative regime does not only relies on elected representative supposedly acting as delegates of the people, but also on the two pillars of the rule of law, namely the protection of rights (substantive guarantees) and the separation of power and the hierarchy of norms (formal/procedural guarantees).
+From this root follows a very detailed legal order constraining state action, the work of its agents, but also new bureaucracies to apply this legal framework and oversee the functioning of other bureaucracies.

 This is typically what happened in the 1970s with the creation of "independent" public agencies and data protection authorities (already an attempt to de-judicialize the protection of fundamental rights).
-But this procedural fix on the potential threats raised by the reason of state, its associated practices and technologies is also seen in the ethical committees that have been developing across academic institutions.
+But this "procedural fix" on the potential threats raised by the reason of state, its associated practices and technologies, is also seen in the ethical committees that have been developing across academic institutions.
 The point is that, in the face of surveillance technologies and their use by private actors and the state, we are often presented with the debate of adopting regulatory framework - procedural fixes - to enable innovation while pretending to contain its negative effects.
 But to what extent is it effective?

 In his writings on power, Foucault once asked: "How can the growth of capabilities" - and he explicitly mentioned "techniques of communication - "be disconnected from the intensification of power relations?"
 (Foucault, 1984, p.
 48).
 It is indeed a key strategic question raised by critical theorists.
-My take is that recent history shows that neither technology itself nor law nor ethics can actually be truly effective instruments in achieving such decoupling.
+My take is that recent history shows that neither technology itself nor law nor ethics can actually be truly effective instruments in achieving such decoupling - especially in a context of a loss of democratic culture.
 At best, these procedural approaches can slow down dominant trajectories, but usually cannot stop them.
-After all, as Castoriadis made clear, democracy is not only about procedures, it is also about substantive values (those promoting individual and collective autonomy)4.
+After all, as Castoriadis made clear, democracy is not only about procedures, it is also about substantive values (those promoting individual and collective autonomy).
 How can procedures - including those involving human rights judges- be useful if we loose sight of the values they are supposed to serve?
 Connecting back to the hypothesis of a loss of democratic culture, Castoriadis also observed that, in our time: